Brennall/HFH-SRD/Chapter05.md

 Divine 2	Duration:	12 turns

 Upon the casting of this spell, complete silence prevails within a 15' radius around the target.
 All sound is stopped: Conversation is impossible, spells cannot be cast, and no noise whatsoever issues from, enters, or passes through the area.
 The spell can be cast on a point in space, making the effect stationary, or it may be cast on a mobile object.
 The spell can be centered on a creature, and the effect then radiates from the creature and moves as it moves.
 An unwilling creature receives a save versus Spells to negate the spell.
-If an item in another creature’s possession is targeted, that creature also receives a save versus Spells to negate.
+If an item in another creature's possession is targeted, that creature also receives a save versus Spells to negate.
 This spell provides a defense against sonic or language-based attacks or spells.

 ### Sleep	Range:	240'